SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 2020-01-01 13:00:00+00:00,155.0
 ```
 The first hour interval is dropped because three of the four timestamps in
-the first hour are flagged with either `NIGHTTIME` or `USER FLAGGED`,
+the first hour are flagged with either `LIMITS EXCEEDED` or `USER FLAGGED`,
 exceeding the resample threshold.

 Data Validation